Rays vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .222 with a home run, three walks and two RBI.
+- Alonso will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .211 with two home runs, two walks and five RBI.

 Alonso Recent Games